MSandro/skyislands/README.md

 ## About
 A skyblock mod for Fabric/Minecraft.
 With support for single player, server and team play using user defined skyblocks.

-The name "Tatters" is a bad pun on the word "Fabric".

-Tatters uses the notion of a lobby and satellite skyblocks.
+This mod uses the notion of a lobby and satellite skyblocks.
 The skyblocks are on a 1000x1000 grid by default.

 When the first person logs into a world, the lobby will be created at roughly 0,0.
 This is just a normal skyblock.
 The world spawn is set to the lobby's location.

 NOTE: The lobby is actually created at 8,8.
-Like all skyblocks, Tatters tries to place them in the centre of a chunk.
+Like all skyblocks, the mod tries to place them in the centre of a chunk.

 ## Solo
 To create a skyblock world in single player mode, use the "more options" button in the create new world screen and select world type "Sky Block".